Circuit Rider Training Program

-Who can apply?
+Who can access

 Any First Nation that operates a community drinking water system or wastewater system is automatically enrolled in this program.
-Any First Nations community can choose not to participate by informing their nearest regional office.
+Any First Nations community can choose not to participate by informing their nearest ISC regional office.

-How to apply?
+How to take part

 First Nations do not need to apply for this program.
-Any First Nation that operates a community drinking water system or wastewater system is enrolled in the program automatically.
-ISC's regional offices hire a roster of qualified experts who are available to support First Nation operators through the Circuit Rider Training Program.
+ISC's regional offices provide funding to organizations to maintain a roster of qualified experts who are available to support First Nation operators through the Circuit Rider Training Program.